-- (1) income at or below the Federal poverty line; and - (2) resources below 200 percent of the resources limit set for the Supplemental Security Income (SSI) Program (the QMB resources limits are \$4,000 for an individual and \$6,000 for a couple).
+- (1) income at or below the Federal poverty line; and - (2) resources below 200 percent of the resources limit set for the Supplemental Security Income (SSI) Program (the QMB resources limits for 2017 are \$7,390 for an individual and \$11,090 for a couple).
 An individual's home and household goods are excluded as resources.
 To meet the QMB definition, the person must be entitled to Medicare Part A.

-Specified low-income Medicare beneficiaries (SLMBs)- Medicaid is also required to pay Medicare Part B premiums for SLMBs.
+Specified low-income Medicare beneficiaries (SLMBs)- Medicaid will pay partial or full Medicare Part B premiums for eligible SLMBs.
+Individual monthly income limit, \$1,226; Married couple monthly income limit, \$1,644; Individual resource limit, \$7,390; Married couple resource limit, \$11,090.
 These are persons meeting the QMB criteria except that their income is slightly over the QMB limit.
 The SLMB income limit is 120 percent of the Federal poverty line.
 SLMB is limited to payment of the Medicare Part B premiums, unless the beneficiary is otherwise eligible for Medicaid.

 Qualifying individuals (QI-s)- The Balanced Budget Act of 1997 required State Medicaid Programs, effective January 1, 1998 through December 31, 2002, to pay Part B premiums for beneficiaries with incomes up to 135 percent of poverty.
 These persons are referred to as QI-1s.
-The QI-1 program remains in effect in 2004.
+QI benefits must be applied for every year.
+QI applications are granted on a first-come, first-served basis, with priority given to people who got QI benefits the previous year.
+(You cannot get QI benefits if you qualify for Medicaid).
+QI income & resource limits in 2017: Individual monthly income limit, \$1,377; Married couple monthly income limit \$1,847; Individual resource limit, \$7,390; Married couple resource limit, \$11,090.
+The program helps pay for Part B premium only.

 Qualified disabled and working individuals (QDWIs)- Medicaid is authorized to provide partial protection against Medicare Part A premiums for QDWIs.
 QDWIs are persons who were previously entitled to Medicare on the basis of a disability, who lost their entitlement based on earnings from work, but who continue to have the disabling condition.
 Medicaid is required to pay the Medicare Part A premium for such persons if their incomes are below 200 percent of the Federal poverty line, their resources are below 200 percent of the SSI limit, and they are not otherwise eligible for Medicaid.
+QDWI income & resource limits in 2017: Individual monthly income limit, \$4,045; Married couple monthly income limit, \$5,425; Individual resource limit,\$4,000; Married couple resource limit, \$6,000.
+Program helps pay for Part A premiums only